aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/title/_index.md

 ```

-Indicates whether this data labels are deleted.
+Indicates whether this data label is deleted.

 **Returns:**
 boolean